Basic Boat Info

 Listed below are the documents/or copies of what we have seen on listing this yacht.

-Bill of Sale to current owners May 2011
+Original Bills of Sale to current Purchasers 2016

-The Company offers the details of this vessel in good faith, in this case we are acting as Brokers only.
+The Company offers the details of this vessel in good faith.
 Whilst every care has been taken in their preparation, the correctness of these particulars is not guaranteed.
 The particulars are intended only as a guide and they do not constitute a term of any contract.
 A prospective buyer is strongly advised to check the particulars and where appropriate at his own expense to employ a qualified Marine Surveyor to carry out a survey and/or to have an engine trial conducted which if conducted by us shall not imply any liability for such engine on our part.
 This vessel is offered subject to prior sale, price change, or withdrawal without notice.

 Trusted British Yacht Brokers, Established almost 40 years, specialising in Cruising and Blue Water yachts permanent offices in Lefkas Marina, Ionian Greece & Portsmouth, UK.
 We specialise in live aboard blue water cruisers.
 Experienced, Professional, Qualified All Brokers are Full Members of ABYA, we work to a code of practice with safe Clients bank Accounts and carry PI Insurance.
 As Agents for Allures Yachting & Garcia Yachts we represent a respected brands of blue water cruisers with Aluminium hulls, GRP topsides and Centreboard Lifting keels.
 Experience our Service we sell yachts nothing else.
 Call us for a chat 00 44 (0)1329 827053